wavemaker/docs/learn/react-native/pdf-preview-and-download.md

 It uses the native libraries `PDFKit` on iOS and `PdfRenderer` on Android.
 The `react-native-blob-util` library is a React Native wrapper for the `blob-util` library.
 We can leverage these libraries to add PDF preview functionality to a WaveMaker app.
-The best way to accomplish this is through creating a prefab that will handle the PDF functional component.
+The best way to accomplish this is through creating a prefabs in WaveMaker which will handle the PDF functional component.

-## Build Prefab for PDF Preview
+## Building Prefabs in WaveMaker for PDF Preview

-Prefabs are reusable application parts that interact with APIs and data on the web.
-Prefabs can be embedded and integrated into your applications with ease.
-You can create your own Prefabs using WaveMaker.
+The following steps will you can create your own Prefabs for PDF Preview.

 <img src={CreatePrefab} style={{width:"35%"}} />